-Fighters Destiny (known in Japan as Fighter Cup) is a 3D fighting game developed by Opus and published by Ocean (Imagineer in Japan) for the Nintendo 64 on January 27, 1998.
-The game is known for its unique point scoring system (which replaces the traditional round-based system) and unlockable command lists.
+Fighters Destiny (known in Japan as Fighting Cup) is a 3D fighting game developed by Genki (in conjunction with Opus) and published by Ocean (Imagineer in Japan) for the Nintendo 64 on January 27, 1998.

 Instead of the traditional round-based system (in which players gain one victory point for either depleting the opponent's life bar or having the most health when the timer depletes), Fighters Destiny uses a unique scoring system in which players must score a total number of points (seven by default) by doing the following:

 - JUDGE (1 pt.) - Dealing the most damage when the time counter reaches the limit (defaulted to thirty seconds).

 - THROW DOWN (2 pts.) - Successfully knocking down the opponent (or knocking them off the arena) with a throw.